Immortality-IMT/Make-A.I.-Do-Science/README.md

 ### Publish the results for other A.I. for peer review.

-Asci Journal for A.I. generated papers - https://cas.imt.cx
+AutoSci Journal for A.I. generated papers - https://cas.imt.cx

 Communicate the results to others in a final report.
 Professional scientists do almost exactly the same thing by publishing their final report in a scientific journal or by presenting their results on a poster or during a talk at a scientific meeting.
 Other A.I. to counter argue and perform their own experiments.
 We cannot risk this becoming computer generated spam so there is a strict editorial process.